Termination blog series 2 of 4 (Just Causes 2)

 - Other causes analogous to the foregoing.

-What are these acts that can lead to separation, immediate or otherwise?
+What are these acts that may lead to immediate separation?

-- Serious Misconduct– all misconduct is wrong, but to be a ground for outright termination it should be willful and serious like sexual harassment, abuse of authority and alike
+- Serious Misconduct– all misconduct is wrong, but to be a ground for outright termination it should be willful and serious like violation of the anti sexual harassment law.

 - Analogous Causes–To be considered analogous to the just causes enumerated, according to Atty.
 C. A. Azucena, it “must be due to the voluntary and/or willful act or omission of the employee”.